 - Try colon hydrotherapy to hydrate your colon and teach your colon how to contract again.

 - Too much soluble fiber can cause flatulence.
 If you’re eating a lot of nuts, flax seeds, and carrots, then you might experience excess gas.

 - If you experience constipation, then try a magnesium supplement.
 Peter Gilliam’s CALM or Magna Calm are two powders that can be taken by adults and children to help with optimum bowel function.

-Other types of magnesium supplements that Body Ecology recommends are: Magnesium Chloride from the Pain and Stress Center in Texas and Magesium Asparate capsules from your health food store.
-Take 400-1600 mg per day to help you relax and to help your bowels move on a regular basis.
+Other types of magnesium supplements that Body Ecology recommends are: Magnesium Chloride from the Pain and Stress Center in Texas and Magnesium Aspartate capsules from your health food store.
+Take 400 to 1600 mg per day to help you relax and to help your bowels move on a regular basis.

 Because of its “dirty job,” fiber gets very little credit.
 It’s easy to forget the big health and disease-fighting benefits of this plant substance.
-Fiber-rich foods help ease elimination and enhance detoxification and can protect you from cancer, heart disease, and diabetes.1,2,3 A high-fiber diet has also been linked to more successful aging, according a 2016 study out of Australia.4
+Fiber-rich foods may help ease elimination and enhance detoxification; safeguard against cancer, heart disease, and diabetes; and even have an antiviral effect, shown to protect against the flu.1-4 A high-fiber diet has also been linked to more successful aging.5

 Leonard Smith, M.D., is a renowned gastrointestinal, vascular, and general surgeon and an expert in the use of nutrition and natural supplementation.
 As a surgeon, Dr. Smith has first-hand experience of the problems associated with faulty digestion and the surgical necessities they can cause.